osmfoundation/ewg_bidding/projects/ability-to-mute-other-users/README.md

 ## Mute other users

 Users who receive unwanted messages to their [openstreetmap.org message inbox](https://www.openstreetmap.org/messages/inbox) currently have to report the message writer and wait for an administrator to take action.
-The OpenStreetMap website should make it possible for anyone to painlessly mute (ignore) private messages (but not comments on changesets) from another user.
+The OpenStreetMap website should make it possible for anyone to painlessly mute (ignore) private messages from another user.

 * Project: [openstreetmap-website](https://github.com/openstreetmap/openstreetmap-website)
 * Related: